KIT-IAI/ePowCoRe/documentation/source/concepts.rst

 * :code:`coords` (optional): The geographic coordinates of the component in the model.
 This can be a tuple of floats to represent a point or a list of float tuples to represent a route.
 * :code:`connector_names`: The expected names for the connectors of the component.
 Not set for all components.

-The ``DataStructure`` class expects the uid to be positive and unique in the entire model -- including subsystems.
+The ``CoreModel`` class expects the uid to be positive and unique in the entire model -- including subsystems.
 The uid of a component is used to identify the component in the data field of the edges.

-The use of NetworkX for the main data structure requires that components must be hashable.
+The use of NetworkX for the main core model requires that components must be hashable.
 Since the components are implemented as dataclasses, they need to have ``unsafe_hash=True`` or a custom hash function to be defined.
 As noted in `Python dataclass <https://docs.python.org/3/library/dataclasses.html>`_, this requires the class to be functionally immutable.
 As of now, this immutability is not enforced.
 However, Components are usually created, removed or replaced -- not mutated.